-In this painting demonstration, I show you how to paint a street scene.
+In this article, I show you how to paint a street scene in this painting demonstration.
 This painting is inspired by the town centre of Queenstown, New Zealand.

 Suitable for oils and acrylics.